SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/royal-mail-sign-off.md

 metadata:
   robots: index
 ---
-To ensure a seamless integration between SAPIENT and Royal Mail’s shipping services, it is essential to understand how the Get OBA Access Code API is used across different account lifecycle events.
-Whether you are dding a new shipping account, transitioning a Sandbox account to Production, or linking a new location to an existing account, SAPIENT coordinates with Royal Mail to validate and activate shipping capabilities by calling its Get OBA Access Code API.
+To ensure a seamless integration between SAPIENT and Royal Mail’s shipping services, it is essential to understand how the **Get OBA Access Code** API is used across different account lifecycle events.
+Whether you are dding a new shipping account, transitioning a Sandbox account to Production, or linking a new location to an existing account, SAPIENT coordinates with Royal Mail to validate and activate shipping capabilities by calling its **OBA Access Code** API.

 This section outlines the sign-off process for each scenario, highlights key API interactions, and clarifies limitations and error handling to help customers navigate setup and updates with confidence.